Airbus : Boeing crisis, trade tensions cast pall over air show | MarketScreener

 Some analysts pegged the likely total closer to 400.

-Although slowing, a multi-year boom in airline orders is still generating business for suppliers such as engine makers.
+Although slowing, a multi-year boom in airline orders is still trickling down to suppliers such as engine makers.
 French-American CFM International is set to announce a record order by units for over 600 engines from India's IndiGo.

-The June 17-23 show is not only about jetliner deals, but also a magnet for many of the world's arms buyers who come to preview the latest war-fighting equipment, from anti-aircraft missiles to hotly-sought cyber war-fighting capabilities.
+The June 17-23 show is not only about jetliner deals, but also a magnet for many of the world's arms buyers who come to preview the latest military equipment, from anti-aircraft missiles to hotly sought cyber war-fighting capabilities.

-France and Germany will unveil a mock-up of a proposed new fighter jet and sign a framework agreement for its development which includes drones.
+French President Emmanuel Macron will open the show by unveiling a mock-up of a proposed new fighter as France and Germany sign a deal for its development.

-Industry insiders will also weigh the merits and potential fallout of United Technologies Corp's planned $121 billion tie-up with defence contractor Raytheon Co.
+Industry insiders will also weigh the merits and potential fallout of United Technologies Corp's planned $121 billion tie-up with defense contractor Raytheon Co.

-The deal, expected to close in the first half of 2020, would potentially upend the aerospace sector, creating a conglomerate spanning commercial aviation and defence procurement and putting pressure on several major suppliers such as Honeywell and General Electric.
+The deal would potentially upend the aerospace sector, creating a conglomerate spanning commercial aviation and defense and putting pressure on major suppliers such as Honeywell and General Electric.

 Air show delegates are also watching a face-off between the United States and Iran in the Gulf.
 The United States blames Iran for attacks on two oil tankers in a vital shipping route that have raised fears of broader confrontation in the region.